-Antonio has been with Ugly Models for eight years.
-He has worked abroad in places such as Germany and Japan and hopes to make it into the Guinness Book of Records for popping his eyes out the furthest.
+Antonio had been with Ugly Models for eight years.
+He had worked abroad in places such as Germany and Japan and hoped to make it into the Guinness Book of Records for popping his eyes out the furthest.
 His portfolio includes tv commercials, music videos (that have been nominated for awards), tv programs and a Playstation game.
 Unfortunately Antonio passed on in August 2018 aged 54 after suffering a stroke.

 But it’s not a bad way to make money as a model for someone whom others might consider a bit weird-looking!

 In February 2010 designer Mark Fast sent plus size models down the catwalk of his show at London Fashion Week.
 The show attracted press attention, not for the clothes but for the models.
 Since then, plus-size models have gained in popularity